Mady Sissoko: Professional career

 After going undrafted in the 2025 NBA draft, Sissoko signed a free agent trial with the Oklahoma City Thunder to try for the team in the NBA Summer League.

 On August 14, 2025, he signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

+On June 1, 2026, he signed with Real Madrid of the Liga ACB and EuroLeague.

+On July 3, 2026, he signed with Beşiktaş of the Basketbol Süper Ligi (BSL).

 Personal life

 Sissoko is the son of Kassim Sissoko and Fatoumata Kanouté.
 He has six sisters and three brothers.
 Michael Clayton, who facilitated his move to the United States, serves as his legal guardian.
 Given as an international student he could not profit off the NCAA's name, image, and likeness compensation, Sissoko set up a charitable foundation, which has since financed the building of a school, a well and an irrigation system in Tangafoya.